Category: Scholarly articles

 -

-Arte Povera: Monument, Counter-Monument, and History (June 2024)
+Article: Arte Povera: Monument, Counter-Monument, and History (June 2024)

 This article explores how Arte Povera redefines the notion of monument and memory through raw and ephemeral materials.
 By opposing traditional commemorative forms, these artists transform history into a living, critical, and participatory process.
 A reflection on the impact of this movement and its influence on contemporary memory practices.